joshpeng1999/Affection-Recognition-AI/README.md

 Each section will give a brief description of what will be happening if the cells are execute but keep in mind that running sections such as hyper parameter tuning could take around 3 hours to run.

-For the most part, our group completed all of the tasks that was stated in the proposal from the data collection, to training a Random Forest, to Evaluation.
+For the most part, our group completed all of the tasks that was stated in the proposal from the data collection, to training a Random Forest, to evaluation.
 Some differences are that we also performed Hyper-parameter tuning as well as used precision and accuracy scores as our main metric.